Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Is Scotland Affordable?

-Scotland can be a very affordable destination for travellers on a budget.
+Touring Scotland can be a very affordable destination for travellers on a budget.
 Compared to some other European countries, Scotland may seem slightly more on the expensive side at first, however there are many ways to bring the price down.
-If you stay in budget-friendly accommodation such as hostels, make the most of all the free (but no less amazing) attractions and cook your meals or look for deals at local pubs and cafes, Scotland can be an affordable option for your next trip.
-On average, a budget trip to Scotland is estimated to cost around £55, €62, or $66 per day.
+If you stay in budget-friendly travel accommodation such as hostels, make the most of all the free (but no less amazing) attractions and cook your meals or look for deals at local pubs and cafes, Scotland can be an affordable option for your next trip.
+While everyone’s travel styles are different, on average you could be looking to budget around £65, €77, or $79 per day (not including accommodation).

 What Is the Cheapest City in Scotland to Visit?